 Figure 5.
-CVS comparison of L2SMA beta product (black), further refinements (blue, T11950), and in situ (red).
+CVS comparison of L2SMA validated product (black), offline retrievals (blue), and in situ (red).
 The Qflag is the σ^0 quality flag (the flag indicates good quality if shown scaled at -20 dB).
-NoRec, fail, and noAtt refer to 'not recommended', 'attempted but failed', and 'not attempted' respectively. noAtt at the early period for the beta product is due to the σ^0 time-series being too short.
+NoRec, fail, and noAtt refer to 'successful retrieval but not recommended', 'retrieval attempted but failed', and 'retrieval not attempted' respectively.
+VWC_clim and VWC_retrieved refer to climatology and simultaneous retrieval respectively.
+Rough12400 and Rough_offl refer to the bare soil roughness estimate of the validated (T12400) and offline products, respectively.